 There are a lot of things to appreciate here.
-I do like that it comes with a lock and key system.
-I am not sure I will use the lock much because it’s just me, but I love the idea.
+I do like that it comes with a lock and key system, however, I am not sure I will use the lock much because it’s just not me, but I love the idea.
 The handle has a fixed location, but you can probably make some modification to relocate it if need be.
-Unboxing the workbench does require two people to maneuver.
-It’s pretty heavy for one person.
+Unboxing the workbench does require two people to maneuver as it’s pretty heavy for one person.
 The workbench comes assembled for the most part; so assembly is quite simple.
-You’ll need to add the casters, handle and the power strip brackets.
+You’ll need to add the casters, handles and the power strip brackets.

 To add the casters you’ll need to tilt the workbench over.
 If you are working alone, I found it easiest to place some of the Styrofoam from the packaging on the floor near the workbench.
-It’s pretty heavy like “220 pounds” is what you are looking at.
-I was planning to use leverage hoist it up, but I felt that I could tilt it over on to the side.
+It’s pretty heavy, about 220 pounds is what you are looking at.
+I was planning to use leverage to hoist it up, but I felt that I could tilt it over on to the side.

 I installed the casters first.
 After putting them on I flipped it back over on to the casters.
 With the workbench being so heavy having them will make this so easy to maneuver.
 Two of the four casters lock, this way the workbench can not wander off as you are working.

 I put the handle on, followed by the power cord bracket.

 Installed the drawer liners and now I cannot wait to fill it.
 It’s quite new so I’m not sure how I want to lay it out just yet.
 I’m sure that will be a future project.
 For the time being, I’m going to pack whatever fits, and this way I can clear up some room in the shop.